deephyper/anl-22-summer-workshop/scripts/ALCF-ThetaGPU/README.rst

 In this ``search.py`` script we define the hyperparameter search space as well as run function, and feed it to a search instance using an MPI-based evaluator.

+Note that you need to copy `utils.py <https://github.com/deephyper/anl-22-summer-workshop/blob/main/scripts/ALCF-ThetaGPU/utils.py>` in the current directory for this script to work.

 .. code-block:: python

     import os